itobey/fddb-calories-exporter/README.md

 ## How it works

 The python script connects to fddb.info and downloads the `tagebuch` containing all information entered in [FDDB-Extender](https://play.google.com/store/apps/details?id=com.fddb&hl=de&gl=US) (or some other platform).
 To authenticate it needs the user and password for the site, as well as a specific cookie.
-This cookie represents most likely the internal user id of fddb.info and without it beeing passed as a cookie header, the requests will just return a message, that there's no data available.
+This cookie is valid until you are logged out and without it beeing passed as a cookie header, the requests will just return a message, that there's no data available.
 You can retrieve it for example by using Chrome dev tools on the network tab, when you open fddb.info after beeing logged in.
+Remember that if you log out of your current browser session, the cookie will get invalid and the script will fail.
+I may redesign the script to obtain the cookie on login in the future.

 Example: